SIPI Lua Interface¶

 Parameters:

-: an index (integer value) of array server.uploads.target
+from: an index (integer value) of array server.uploads.target: destination path

 systime = server.systime()